Public relations (PR)

 Build media contacts

 News media (including newspapers, online news and radio stations) will normally have a number of journalists.
-Communicating directly with a particular journalist can be more effective than sending a press release to the news desk.
+Building a relationship and communicating directly with a particular journalist can be more effective than sending a blanket press release to the news desk.

 Research the type of article particular journalists write.
-Identify those with an interest in your interest or the type of story you have.
+Identify those with an interest in your area or the type of story you have.

 Try not to bombard journalists with stories that won't be of interest for publication.
 What may be big news for your business, may not be newsworthy to the general public.